How Do You Become Eligible for Social Security Benefits?

 “Most elder law attorneys, as well as attorneys who focus on social security law, don’t get involved on the application end,” says Zdychnec.
 “It’s only in circumstances when someone has been denied benefits that an attorney helps them get a back payment.”

 When getting an attorney’s help for long-term planning, it’s essential to understand the specific kind of social security benefit you are receiving.
 Different types of benefits lead to different planning strategies.
 “In the area of elder law, we frequently have clients or the family members of clients who say they’re on social security.
 It’s always a challenge to dig into that statement and figure out what kind of social security benefit they are actually receiving.
-It’s very important to understand the benefit in order to figure out how they’re positioned in terms of further planning.”
+It’s very important to understand the benefit in order to figure out their position in terms of further planning.”

 For example, “[Elder law attorneys] frequently have to distinguish if people are receiving social security disability insurance or another type of benefit.”
-The difference is important because disability insurance is not means-based, so a person’s “income won’t be jeopardized if, for example, they receive an inheritance.”
+The difference is important because disability insurance is not means-based.
+So, a person’s “income won’t be jeopardized if, for example, they receive an inheritance.”
 However, Social Security Income (SSI) is needs-based and has very rigid rules.
 “In most states, SSI is directly tied to a person’s Medicaid or Medicare assistance eligibility.”

 Because of the different rules governing different types of benefits, “It’s important for elder law attorneys to carefully ask [a client] these questions.
 We want to make sure we aren’t giving information that will jeopardize the client’s benefits.”